robleroni/Puerro/docs/README.md

 ## Result
 For this simple case of a form, the framework is clearly an overkill.

-**TODO**: We probably should define some criterias to evaluate results..
+**TODO**: We probably should define some criteria to evaluate results..
 Problem -> Idea/Approach -> Implementation -> Evaluation